Myra Lewin, AP

 Author, Yoga Therapist, and Ayurvedic Practitioner

 Originally from Oak Ridge, Tennessee, Myra Lewin has been studying, practicing, and teaching Ayurveda and Yoga since the late 1980s.
 She is the author of two easily understood books on Ayurveda and is the CIO (Chief Inspiration Officer) of Hale Pule Ayurveda and Yoga.
 Myra’s teaching provides simple, practical means to bring Ayurveda to life in impactful ways.

 Myra holds a Certificate of Advanced Clinical Study in Ayurveda from Vinayak Ayurveda Chikitsalaya, Nagpur, India.
-She was grandfathered with Yoga Alliance as one of the first ERYT500′s in the country, and is a professional member of the National Ayurvedic Medical Association (NAMA).
+She was grandfathered with Yoga Alliance as one of the first ERYT500s in the US, and is a professional member of the National Ayurvedic Medical Association (NAMA).
 Her harmonized and holistic approach to wellness has been refined by decades of personal application and rewarding work with her clients and students.

 How were you introduced to Ayurveda?

-Six years later I was in India, telling some friends about my poor digestion and physical stiffness.
+Six years later, I was in India, telling some friends about my poor digestion and physical stiffness.
 They encouraged me to try ghee, saying it would help me feel better.
 I had rejected dairy all my life, and was not attracted to the idea of ghee at all.
 I was finally persuaded to give it an honest try, and my joints felt more flexible and comfortable in only one week!